-Understanding familiar words and very basic phrases concerning himself, of family, and immediate concrete surroundings, such as very brief announcements in public spaces, short, simple formal/informal conversation when speakers are speaking at a slower pace.
+Understanding most important information related to one's immediate concrete surroundings, such as very brief announcements in public spaces, short, simple formal/informal conversation, questions and instructions when speakers are speaking at a slower pace.

-• Reading simple texts related to one's immediate environment such as notices, posters, catalogues, fliers, personal messages or emails and answering questions on them.
+Reading simple texts related to one's immediate environment such as informal messages, emails, notices, posters, brochures, menu cards, time tables etc. and answering questions on them.

-• Describing and presenting oneself, one's immediate environment and the people s/he knows using simple phrases and sentences.
+Monologue: Describing objects, events or experiences related to one's immediate environment using simple phrases and sentences.